-We have created a programming language, Futhark, intended for writing parallel programs that can be compiled to run on GPUs.
+We have created a programming language, Futhark, intended for writing parallel programs that can be compiled to run on GPUs and other parallel machines.

 Futhark is a data-parallel purely functional array language.
 Looks a bit like a simplified combination of SML and Haskell.